PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 48 "What Web developers want." %}}

 We just want you to click a link and go straight into the site (inside the browser).
-It is safe, secure and synchronsied already with the users other browsing history.
+It is safe, secure and synchronized already with the users other browsing history.

 {{% /slide %}}